graphile/graphile.github.io/src/pages/graphile-build/build-object.md

 ## `newWithHooks(type, spec, scope)`

-The bread-and-butter of Graphile-Build, this method is how we build hooked GraphQL objects:
+The bread-and-butter of Graphile Engine, this method is how we build hooked GraphQL objects:

 ```js
 const MyType = newWithHooks(type, spec, scope);